marjoleinbruijning/genotypecoexistence/README.md

 * sex: sex (m/f) of the measured individual.
 * country: location of origin of the measured individual at the latitude level (B=Belgium, N=Norway).
 * countryBin: location of origin of the measured individual at the latitude level denoted as binary variable (0=Norway, 1=Belgium).

-## R-Code in code/…
-Code to run all analyses and create all figures presented in the manuscript.
-All code runs from file run.R.